A New Frontier For Entrepreneurship

 - U.S. Patent 10,671,747: Multi-user permission strategy to access sensitive information

 - Inventor: Dr. Dipankar Dasgupta.
 Primary inventor is still on campus, very active in the same areas, and well known for his expertise in this area.
 The patent issued with initial prototype developed by the inventor.
 There are various potential applications in a variety of areas including banking, healthcare, internet-of-things, government agencies, etc.

 - Summary: The invention features compositions and methods for inhibiting inflammatory in connection with an acellular template such as an electrospun fiber mesh template.
 The template is impregnated with a bioactive agent such as PAD4.

-- Inventor: Dr. Gary Bowlin.
+Inventor: Dr. Gary Bowlin.
 Primary inventor is still on campus and very active in the same areas.
-PCT and U.S. patent applications filed in March 2019.
-Potential application in various areas of wound dressing.
+Potential application in various areas of wound healing.

 Technology: Wireless compact radar

 - Summary: The technology is about a compact, wireless, low-cost radar and sensor mote system with a suite of integrated capabilities.
 Commercial Off-The-Shelf (COTS) sensor nodes have been integrated with wireless technology, aiming at surveillance and tracking of moving targets.
 This work presents a distributed intelligent decision support system and demonstrates its effectiveness in identifying unique but similar events.